bbyers-pivotal/platform-info/README.md

 Example for running the image using the config file

-`docker run -v <path to your OpsMan CA Cert>:/mnt/cert -v ~/.platform-info-config.yaml:/mnt/.platform-info-config.yaml <your docker repo>/platform-info:latest /usr/bin/platform-info tkgi --config /mnt/.platform-info-config.yaml`
+`docker run -v <path to your OpsMan CA Cert>:/mnt/cert -v ~/.platform-info-config.yaml:/mnt/.platform-info-config.yaml <your docker repo>/platform-info:latest /usr/bin/platform-info bosh tkgi --config /mnt/.platform-info-config.yaml`

 Check the help for more options `./platform-info --help`